 Contact Denise Smith Rodd, Manager of Communications and Web Content at firstname.lastname@example.org or 847-430-5064.

 Every year, the AAOS presents the MORE Awards to journalists who demonstrate excellence in reporting on orthopaedics and foster public awareness.
-Following are the MORE award winners for stories featuring hip and knee topics in 2014.
+These are the 2017 award recipients who featured hip and knee topics: